marcelbadua/wp-bs-pagination/README.md

-# Bootstrap 3 pagination for Wordpress
+# Bootstrap 3 Pagination for Wordpress
 Add a bootstrap 3 compatible pagination to your page

 ##Install